yext/answers-search-ui/README.md

     }

     /**
      * The name of your custom direct answer card.
-This is the value you will use in any config when
+THIS is the value you will use in any config,
-     * specifying this card.
+     * such as defaultCard, when you want to specify this custom Direct Answer card.
      * @returns {string}
      */
     static get type() {